 Dr. Napawan can provide support services in the school setting for preschool and school-aged children when children experiences challenges at school.
 These changes may include behavioral concerns, or emotional dysregulation.

-Dr. Napawan builds a collaborative working relationship with the child's teacher in order to provide effective consultation support to address your child's needs.
+Dr. Napawan builds a collaborative working relationship with your child's teacher in order to provide effective consultation support to address your child's needs.
 She can actively participate in your child's Individualized Education Plan (IEP) meetings, and Student Success Team (SST) meetings.

 Dr. Anna Napawan is a licensed clinical psychologist (PSY 29931), with 10 years in the field practicing throughout the Bay Area.
 She received her PhD from Palo Alto University, and completed her predoctoral training at Children's Hospital Oakland in the Behavioral Pediatric Department and Department of Psychiatry.
-She completed her post-doctoral fellowship training at the School-Based Collaboration at the Wright Institute as a supervisor and school-lead providing evidenced-based, trauma informed, systemic, and solution-focused services to elementary and middle schools in Oakland Unified School District.
+She completed her post-doctoral fellowship training at the School-Based Collaboration at the Wright Institute as a supervisor and school-lead providing evidenced-based, trauma informed, systemic, social-justice, and solution-focused services to elementary and middle schools in Oakland Unified School District.

 Dr. Napawan has been trained to utilize an integrative approach incorporating trauma informed, attachment, mindfulness, somatic, CBT approaches to treat children, adolescents, and young adults often struggling with life transitions, adjustment, anxiety, depression, trauma, divorce, developmental issues, ADHD, autism spectrum, mood disorders, and emotional dysregulation.